JS-RML/rockwalk/README.md

 ## 1. Overview

-This repository is an implementation of a novel robotic manipulation capability for transporting an object on the ground in a dynamic and nonprehensile manner.
-The object is manipulated to rock from side to side repeatedly; in the meantime, the force of gravity enables the object to roll along a zigzag path that is eventually heading forward.
-We call it ***rock-and-walk*** object manipulation.
-Our work is motivated by an interesting question in archaeology, how the giant rock statues of Easter Island (known as “moai”) were transported several hundred years ago, and a recent [demonstration](https://www.youtube.com/watch?v=J5YR0uqPAI8&ab_channel=NationalGeographic) done by archaeologists that it is possible to “walk” the statue by repeated rocking.
+This repository presents the implementation of robotic rock-and-walk manipulation for dynamic and non-prehensile object transport.
+The object, which is in contact with an environmental surface, is basically manipulated to rock from side to side about the contact point iteratively by the robot system.
+In the meantime, the passive dynamics due to gravity enables the object to roll along a zigzag path that leads to a forward walk.
+Rock-and-walk is a special-purpose method that enables the transport of a certain class of objects, which are too large and heavy to apply other primary methods such as grasping- or pushing-based operations.
+Our work is motivated by an interesting question in archaeology, how the giant rock statues of Easter Island (known as “moai”) were transported several hundred years ago, and a recent [demonstration](https://www.youtube.com/watch?v=J5YR0uqPAI8&ab_channel=NationalGeographic) performed by archaeologists that it is possible to walk the statue by iterative rocking.

-Our rock-and-walk object transport technique is implemented in multiple robotic settings: 1) one robot arm with an end-effector that can cage the object, 2) two robot arms to interact with the object via cables, and 3) an aerial robot with the caging end-effector.
+Our implementation employs a feedback control strategy for sustainable rock-and-walk gaiting through the effective regulation of the object’s energy and posture.
+An extensive set of experiments demonstrate the viability and practicality of our approach, which is implemented in multiple robotic settings: caging-based single-arm manipulation, cable-driven dual-arm manipulation, and aerial manipulation.

 <p align="center">
   <img height="150" src="https://github.com/HKUST-RML/rockwalk/blob/master/media/caging_rockwalk.gif">